dask/dask/docs/source/contrib.rst

 This will be assessed on a case-by-case basis by the Dask maintenance team.

 For some projects it may make sense to graduate their content into other repositories.
-The now defunct ``dask-lightgbm`` project was integrated into
+The now archived ``dask-lightgbm`` project was integrated into
 LightGBM for example.

 Generally for a project to make it into the main Dask Org it should meet the following criteria: